JLBlk/Zen-Themes/SuperPins/README.md

 ## Optional Features (toggle in Zen's theme settings):
   - Stop Zen from loading all pinned tabs on startup
-  - Stop Zen from dimming unloaded pinned tabs
+  - Stop Zen from dimming unloaded tabs
   - Align tabbar with navbar
   - Remove the border of the workspace button
   - Move workspace button to the bottom of the tabbar